MaleeshaAluwihare/Sri-Lanka-s-Parliamentary-Election-Dashboard-Power-BI-/README.md

 ## Features
 - Comprehensive visualization of election results, including seat distributions, vote counts, and regional performance.
-- Interactive filters to explore data by year, district, or party.
+- Interactive filters to explore data by district, or party.
-- Insights into voting trends and comparisons across different elections.

 ## Screenshots
 Below are screenshots of the dashboard: